Frances ‘Sissy’ Farenthold, lodestar for Texas liberals, dies at 94

 Richards’s daughter Cecile, who was national president of Planned Parenthood for more than a decade, said in an interview that “Sissy’s political courage inspired women for decades.”

-Ms. Farenthold died Sept.
+Ms. Farenthold died on Sept.
 26 at her home in Houston.
 She was 94 and had complications from Parkinson’s disease, said her son George Farenthold.

 A few months after her first loss to Briscoe, Ms. Farenthold received 407 delegate votes for vice president at the 1972 Democratic National Convention in Miami Beach.
 She finished second to Sen. Thomas F. Eagleton of Missouri in the vote to pick George S. McGovern’s running mate.
 (Eagleton was later replaced on the ticket by Peace Corps founding director R. Sargent Shriver.)

-In her later years, though her life was beset by personal tragedy, she practiced law, lobbied for progressive causes around the world and served as the first female president of what was then the all-female Wells College in Upstate New York.
+In her later years, though her life was beset by personal tragedy, she practiced law, lobbied for liberal causes around the world and served as the first female president of what was then the all-female Wells College in Upstate New York.
 When she arrived on campus, the presidential suite was adorned with portraits of the 12 men who had preceded her in the office.

 “I had them taken down and sent over to the library,” she told the New York Times in 1977.
 “There wasn’t a role model among them.”